 One of two wind turbines off the coast of Virginia Beach that comprise Dominion Energy’s Coastal Virginia Offshore Wind pilot project.
+The Virginia Attorney General’s Office is criticizing the massive cost estimates of a larger planned wind development in the same area.
 (Sarah Vogelsong/ Virginia Mercury)

 By Katharine Kollins

 In the year since the enactment of the Virginia Clean Economy Act, Virginia has been on its way to achieving 100 percent renewable energy by 2050, aided by a planned 5,200 megawatts of offshore wind by 2035.
 As a testament to VCEA’s success, Virginia has become one of the national leaders in offshore wind, spurring economic development and workforce training programs across the state.